 There are various pros and cons as to why parents choose to homeschool their kids instead of sending them to conventional schools.

-They want to keep their kids away from some negative school environment such as peer pressure and bullying.
+They want to keep their kids away from some negative school environments such as peer pressure and bullying.

 They want quality education for their kids.
 They probably think that a classroom with a ratio of 35 students to 1 teacher will not give the kind of quality education they wanted.